 First and foremost, running hydration packs are made to carry water, so any pack you choose should have a comfortable way for you to carry your hydration.
 Once you square away your fluid carrying in soft flasks, bottles, or a bladder, you will need to look at the type of event or run you are doing and plan accordingly.
 Food, energy gels, and electrolyte powder are important for unsupported events or sensitive stomachs.

-Is there a difference between a men’s and women’s running hydration packs?
+Is there a difference between men’s and women’s running hydration packs?

 The answer here is … sometimes.
-As we noted above, the Salomon Adv Skin 5, Salomon Adv Skin 12, and CamelBak Ultra Pro Vest all have a men’s or unisex version and a women’s-specific version that have different layouts and pocket configurations that change the fit of the vest.
+As we noted above, the Salomon Adv Skin 5 unisex running vest and Salomon Adv Skin 12 unisex running vest both have a men’s or unisex version and a women’s-specific version that have different layouts and pocket configurations that change the fit of the vest.
 Other brands have men’s and women’s versions that differ in colorways and sizing range, but the general layout and capacity of the pack are unchanged.
 Many others have one unisex version.

 Should I carry my liquids in bottles and soft flasks or in a hydration bladder?